dstanecki/dstanecki.github.io/_posts/2025-07-09-azure-openai.markdown

 | **Azure AI Agent**       | ~$0.60–$10 per 1M tokens            | Depends on engine (GPT-4.1-nano, mini, full).
 See full breakdown below. |
 | **Grounding with Bing**  | **$35 per 1,000 requests**          | Flat fee, **charged on top** of AI agent usage.                       |

-⚠️ If your app is public-facing, you **must** implement protections (e.g., rate limits, CAPTCHA) to avoid surprise costs, which I talk about later.
+⚠️ If your app is public-facing, you **must** implement protections (e.g., rate limits, CAPTCHA) to avoid surprise costs, which I cover below.

 ## About Grounding with Bing